Explorations & Thoughts

 Layer Streaming: Running Full-Precision LLMs on Small Devices

-Most edge devices struggle to run full-precision LLMs without aggressive quantization or massive RAM.
-I developed a custom inference strategy that streams model layers on demand, loading only what is needed for a single forward pass before releasing it.
-This "layer streaming" approach allowed a 1.7B parameter model to run with just a 250MB memory footprint—an achievement that won "Best Memory Hack" at MongoDB.local London and proves that high-fidelity AI doesn't require high-end hardware.
+Most edge/consumer devices struggle to run full-precision LLMs without aggressive quantization or massive RAM.
+I developed a custom inference strategy that streams model layers on demand, loading only what's needed for a single forward pass before releasing it.
+This "layer streaming" approach enabled a 1.7B parameter model to run with just a 250MB memory footprint—an achievement that won "Best Memory Hack" at MongoDB.local London and demonstrates that high-fidelity AI doesn't require high-end hardware.
+The trade-off is throughput versus memory, but it unlocks unique use cases like background jobs and ongoing, user-specific learning for preferences and personalization.

 Aug 2025